statful/statful-relay/readme.md

-It listens to metrics on a port (default _2013_), parses the metric and flushes them to influxdb.
+The Telemetry Relay can be used to process metric aggregation before sending them to the centralized storage system.
+This relay only ingests metrics via UDP.

 Run